iterative/dvc.org/static/docs/command-reference/checkout.md

   `symlink`, or `copy`) for all data files in the workspace is consistent with the project's [`cache.type`](/doc/command-reference/config#cache).
 This is achieved by restoring **all data files or a directories** referenced in current DVC-files (regardless of whether they match a current DVC-file).
-This means overwriting the file links or copies from cache to workspace.
+Note that this overwrites the data files or directories in the workspace.

 - `-h`, `--help` - shows the help message and exit.